bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 }
 ```

-It would be really awesome to implement this but as discovered today with the workshop,
+It would be really awesome to implement this but as discovered with the workshop,
-the system can be very complex to program and has a steep learning curve.
+the system can be very complex to implement and has a steep learning curve.
 I wanted to include this for the sake of having it noted down.

 ## Available product analysis

-To make sure that the previous mentioned products are actually being used,
+To make sure that the previous mentioned patterns are actually being used,
 there is going to be a look into the top 10 popular AI asset packs within the
 Unity asset store and check out what pattern they follow